 Here are some notable features the 7 ¼ circular saw has:

-- Angular cut: you can cut your materials even at a 45 degrees angle.
-It is one of the most reliable circular saw blades as it provides a ton of flexibility and convenience, especially for intricate woodworking projects.
+- Angular cut: You can have your materials cut at a 45-degree angle by using this circular saw.
+It has reliable circular saw blades as it provides a ton of flexibility and convenience, especially for intricate woodworking projects.